 It’s not child’s play to showcase “toys” made by artists reflecting on a changing world in African countries.
-Miniature construction vehicles from Malawi, next to a diminutive Nelson Mandela presiding over South Africa’s first democratic Parliament, jostle for space with the Belgian comic hero Tintin on safari—all captured in carefully crafted wood.
+Miniature construction vehicles from Malawi, next to a diminutive Nelson Mandela presiding over South Africa’s first democratic Parliament, jostle for space with the Belgian comic hero Tintin on safari — all captured in carefully crafted wood.

 The African Toyshop sports a collection of the most unusual handmade toys from more than 20 African countries.

 The owner, Greg Moran, spent five years travelling through Africa and three years building a network of toymakers.
+Based on a work ethic drawing on principles of fair trade, he now has two stores up and running in Johannesburg.

 The African Toyshop’s assistants know the history of each toy.
 “The fans are especially fascinated by the stories and it is important for us to make people understand how much love and dedication go into the work,” Moran says.